 Music is integral to Greek culture.
 Its history goes back to its ancient era when music, dance, and poetry were inseparable and a part of daily life.
 Today, there are festivals and events year-round, such as the famous Athens Epidaurus Greek festival.
 For part-lovers, nights out in Greece are spectacular and can go on until sunrise.

-An ETIAS EU visa will be a legal requirement for travelers entering the Schengen Area from 2021 (for citizens of eligible countries).
-The European Visa Waiver for Greece will allow visitors to enter the country for periods of no longer than 90 days over a 180-day duration.
+An ETIAS visa waiver will be a legal requirement for travelers entering the Schengen Area from 2021 (for citizens of eligible countries).
+The European Visa Waiver programm will allow visitors to enter the country for periods of no longer than 90 days over a 180-day duration.

-To obtain a European visa waiver for Greece, applicants must complete the online application form and meet the basic ETIAS requirements for Greece.
+To obtain a European visa waiver for Greece, applicants must complete the online application form and meet the basic ETIAS requirements.
 It is necessary to have a valid passport from an eligible country.

-The Greece ETIAS application form involves entering some basic information such as name, address, and date of birth, and answering some basic security and health-related questions.
+The ETIAS application form for Europe, including Greece, involves entering some basic information such as name, address, and date of birth, and answering some basic security and health-related questions.

 After the application form has been submitted, the applicants are screened.
 The information provided is cross-checked against various databases including Interpol’s.
 Once it has been processed, the approved Greece visa waiver is sent to the applicant by email.